Particular/docs.particular.net/persistence/upgrades/asp-saga-pruning.md

 This document explains how to upgrade and patch a system for [Azure Storage Persistence bug #74](https://github.com/Particular/NServiceBus.Persistence.AzureStorage/issues/74) using NServiceBus.Azure hotfix release 6.2.5.

-WARNING: When upgrading to NServiceBus.Persistence.AzureStorage Version 1 and above, the following upgrade will need to be performed prior to beginning any other upgrade steps.
+WARNING: When upgrading to NServiceBus.Persistence.AzureStorage version 1 and above, the following upgrade will need to be performed prior to beginning any other upgrade steps.

-WARNING: The [saga de-duplication patch](/persistence/upgrades/asp-saga-deduplication.md) process must have been completed at least once prior to proceeding with this update.
+WARNING: The [saga de-duplication patch](/persistence/upgrades/asp-saga-deduplication.md) process must be completed at least once prior to proceeding with this update.

 ## How to know if a system may be affected

-This bug will affect any system that has ever used sagas and NServiceBus.Azure Versions 6.2.4 or below.
+This bug will affect any system that has ever used sagas and NServiceBus.Azure versions 6.2.4 or below.

-## Patch Requirements
+## Patch requirements

-To deploy this fix throughout a system, all endpoints will need to be upgraded and saga data that has been stored by the Azure Storage persister will need to be patched.
+To deploy this fix throughout a system, all endpoints must be upgraded and saga data that has been stored by the Azure Storage persister must be patched.

 ### Upgrading endpoints

-All endpoints using NServiceBus.Azure will need to be upgraded to Version 6.2.5 or above.
+All endpoints using NServiceBus.Azure must be upgraded to version 6.2.5 or above.

 ### Patching data

-Saga data stored in Azure will need to be patched using the `IndexPruner` utility which can be downloaded from [https://github.com/Particular/IssueDetection/releases/tag/nsb.azure.284](https://github.com/Particular/IssueDetection/releases/tag/nsb.azure.284).
+Saga data stored in Azure must be patched using the `IndexPruner` utility which can be downloaded from [https://github.com/Particular/IssueDetection/releases/tag/nsb.azure.284](https://github.com/Particular/IssueDetection/releases/tag/nsb.azure.284).
 This utility will remove all orphaned secondary indexes from the Azure Storage Tables.

 ## Patch steps